timelessco/node-js-library-template/README.md

 pnpm run dev
 ```

-This will start a development server at `http://localhost:5173`, and you can
+This will start a nodemon watch server, and you can view the changes in your
-view the application in your browser.
-Any changes you make to the code will be
-automatically reloaded in the browser.
+cli.
+Any changes you make to the code will be automatically reloaded in the cli.

-This will generate a production-ready build in the `dist` folder.

-## Build Library
+## Build

 To build the project for production, run the following command: